 4.3.
 Demand Partner will not transfer or allow access to Personal Data to or by third parties except under written contracts that guarantee at least a level of data protection and information security as provided in this Addendum, in compliance with applicable Data Protection Laws and will assume responsibility for the acts and omissions of said third parties, in relation to the Processing of Personal Data.

 6.1.
-Demand Partner will provide DT with all reasonably necessary assistance, in connection with any inquiries received from, or prior consultation with any Supervising Authorities and its Carrier’s, and in connection with fulfilling of DT’s obligations rights, and conducting impact assessments, as required under applicable Data Protection Laws.
+Demand Partner will provide DT with all reasonably necessary assistance, in connection with any inquiries received from, or prior consultation with any Supervising Authorities and its Supply Partner’s, and in connection with fulfilling of DT’s obligations rights, and conducting impact assessments, as required under applicable Data Protection Laws.

 6.2.
-Demand Partner acknowledges that if, according to a Carrier’s instructions to DT, the Carrier sets with DT an opt-out flagging mechanism for Carrier’s Data Subjects to opt-out from sharing their Personal Data with DT and DT’s Demand Partners, then: (i) DT will cease Processing and sharing such Personal Data related to the opted-out Data Subjects, except for the permitted purposes under the applicable Data Protection Laws; and (ii) DT will cease transmitting such Personal Data to Demand Partner, except as permitted under applicable Data Protection Laws.
+Demand Partner acknowledges that if, according to a Supply Partner’s instructions to DT, the Supply Partner sets with DT an opt-out flagging mechanism for Supply Partner’s Data Subjects to opt-out from sharing their Personal Data with DT and DT’s Demand Partners, then: (i) DT will cease Processing and sharing such Personal Data related to the opted-out Data Subjects, except for the permitted purposes under the applicable Data Protection Laws; and (ii) DT will cease transmitting such Personal Data to Demand Partner, except as permitted under applicable Data Protection Laws.

 10.1.
 To the extent that Processing relates to Personal Data originating from a jurisdiction or in a jurisdiction which has any mandatory requirements in addition to those in this Addendum, both Parties may agree to any additional measures required to ensure compliance with applicable Data Protection Laws and any such additional measures agreed to by the parties will be documented in a duly executed written addendum or amendment to this Addendum.